Sri Lanka's Catholics and Muslims deeply divided by terror attacks | DW | 27.05.2019

 Read more: Sri Lanka: Catholics attend first Sunday Mass in capital since bombings

 Catholics and Muslims in Negombo, a small city on Sri Lanka's west coast, have been living together peacefully for many years, and there is no record of ethnic clashes.
-However, in the aftermath of the explosions, relations between Negombo's Catholics and Muslims have grown tense.
+However, in the aftermath of the attack on Negombo's St. Sebastian's Church, relations between the city's Catholics and Muslims have grown tense.
 There have also been several violent incidents.

 President of the Negombo Grand Mosque, Mohamed Rameez, told DW that he was shocked when he heard that a group of radicalized Sri Lankan Muslims had carried out the attacks.
 Along with other Muslims in the city, Rameez has kept a low profile since the attacks, fearing backlash from the Catholic community.